 Labradoodle puppies

-At Aamberdell, we feed LifeWise kibble.
+At Aamberdell, we proudly feed our dogs LifeWise kibble.

-Our own dogs love the variety of flavours and we love Life Wise because it is an Australian owned company and are holistic in their approach.
-We'll send samples of this home with our puppies so they continue to enjoy the food they have been fed while growing strong and healthy.
+Our own dogs love the variety of flavours, and we love LifeWise because it’s an Australian-owned company that takes a holistic approach to pet nutrition.
+We’ll send samples of this food home with our puppies, so they can continue enjoying the same healthy meals they’ve been raised on.

 Buy online here: